caseycrogers/implicit_navigator/README.md

-# implicit_navigator

 An intuitive and highly flexible navigation system with an easy to use API.

-The page stack is updated implicitly in response to data model changes and the system back button, just build your widget tree and Implicit Navigator will handle the rest!
+Implicit Navigator updates the page stack in response to app state changes and the system back button, just build your widget tree and Implicit Navigator will handle the rest!

 ## Core Features